andreascaudo/escape-orbit/frontend/README.md

 - `js/` - JavaScript files including game logic and UI
 - `sound/` - Sound assets for the game

+## Recent Updates

+- Fixed leaderboard display in portrait orientation mode - The leaderboard now appears directly in the portrait orientation screen below the game instructions
+- Added game boundary detection - The game now ends when the spaceship travels outside the solar system boundary
+- Fixed centering issues during orientation changes - Game canvas now properly centers when switching from portrait to landscape mode
+- Improved mobile responsiveness - Eliminated black bands on the sides in landscape mode
+- Enhanced iOS compatibility with additional meta tags
+- Added bonus mechanics - Players receive 1000 points for visiting all planets but can continue playing
+- Fixed UI cleanup issues - Leaderboard is properly removed when starting a new game

 ## Deployment Instructions

 Before deploying to S3, make sure to update the API URL in `js/leaderboard.js`: